Compare and choose your pricing plan.

 Understanding current rates and how they’re set.

-As of May 1, summer Time-of-Use (TOU) hours and Tier thresholds are in effect.
+Effective May 1, 2026, the Ontario Energy Board announced the Summer Time-of-Use (TOU) hours and Tier thresholds are in effect.
 Customers on the Ultra-Low Overnight price plan are not affected, and electricity rates remain unchanged.

 Electricity Rates